ImmacularIT/DebianAIServerSetup/00-Debian Server Preparation/01-Install-Sudo.md

 # Installing Sudo on Debian 13

-This guide walks you through installing the Portainer on a Debian headless server.
+This guide walks you through installing the Sudo command on a Debian headless server.

 ---